clairesunstudio/slidev-dataviz/week2.md

     - [Census Data](https://data.census.gov/)
     - [Boston City Data](https://data.boston.gov/dataset)
     - [MA State Data](https://data.mass.gov/)
-    - or I will provide a ready-to-use dataset from Wikipedia: [MA municipalities data](https://en.wikipedia.org/wiki/List_of_municipalities_in_Massachusetts)
+    - or I will provide a ready-to-use dataset downloaded from Wikipedia: [MA municipalities data](https://en.wikipedia.org/wiki/List_of_municipalities_in_Massachusetts)
 - Plot it in a notebook and derive an insight